pieroproietti/penguins-eggs/README.md

 Using ```sudo eggs install --cli``` will automaticaly restore your CRYPTED clone automatically during the installation.

 ## calamares and krill
-eggs was developed to use the excellent [calamares](https://calamares.io) as a system installer and allows customization.
-It also includes its own installer called krill, which allows you to produce and install CLI systems such as servers. krill uses a CLI interface that mimics calamares and uses the same configuration files created by eggs for calamares itself.
-This results in having "about the same" installation experience from old distros to new ones, desktop or server installations.
-With krill it is also possible to have unattended installations, simply by adding the ``--unattended`` flag, the configuration values can be changed in ``/etc/penguins-eggs.d/krill.yaml`` and they will be used for the configuration.
+eggs was developed to use [calamares](https://calamares.io) as the system installer and allows its customization with themes.
+It also includes its own installer, called krill, which allows you to produce and install CLI systems such as servers. krill uses a CLI interface that mimics calamares and uses the same configuration files created by eggs for calamares.
+This provides a "roughly similar" installation experience for both desktop and server installations.
+With krill it is also possible to have unattended installations, simply by adding the ``--unattended`` flag, the configuration values can be changed in ``/etc/penguins-eggs.d/krill.yaml`` and will then be used for automatic installation.

 ## cuckoo
 The cuckoo lays its eggs in the nests of other birds, and the eggs are hatched by the latter.
 Similarly eggs can start a self-configuring PXE service to allow you to boot and install your iso on third party networked computers.
 Command cuckoo can be used either to deploy a newly created iso on an installed system or by live booting the iso itself.